- Measles, Mumps, Rubella (MMR)

 To verify receipt of immunization materials, feel free to call after 72 hours after faxing your record at 212.772.4800.

 Adults currently enrolled in a post-secondary educational program are elligible to recieve a free MMR vaccine through the Department of Health in order to fulfill school requirements.
-Below are Dept. of Health clinics currently offering MMR immunization free of charge:
+Below is Dept. of Health clinic currently offering MMR immunization free of charge:

 - Fort Greene Health Center 295 Flatbush Ave., 5th Floor, Brooklyn, NY 11201 | Mon. - Fri.
 8:30 am - 2:00 pm